20 Amazing Facts You Never Knew About Your Cat

 Cats rub against people to mark their territory.

 When they rub themselves on a person or object, cats leave their own personal scent behind.
-That way, according to the Humane Society, they tell other cats that they have been here and you are in their territory.
+That way, according to the Humane Society, they can mark their territory, letting other cats know they should back off.

 Cats use their whiskers in crazy ways.

-A cat’s whiskers are covered in nerve cells and blood vessels helping it detect any change around it, according to the Veterinary Centers of America.
-They span about the width of its body, so cats use them to detect if they can fit into a space.
+A cat's whiskers are covered in nerve cells and blood vessels that help them investigate the world around them, according to the Veterinary Centers of America.
+An average cat's whiskers span about the width of its body, so cats frequently use them to detect if they can fit into a space.